Graduate Certificate of Human Nutrition

 |Level||Postgraduate (Graduate Certificate and Graduate Diploma)|

 Overall IELTS score of 6.5, with no band less than 6.0.
 More information is available at www.ielts.org

 |Deakin course code||H511|

-This course is designed to be a postgraduate introduction to nutrition in a multidisciplinary context.
-It includes relevant material from related disciplines such as food science, biochemistry, physiology, epidemiology, psychology, sociology and politics and policy.
+Designed as a postgraduate introduction to nutrition, this fascinating course draws from related disciplines such as food science, biochemistry, physiology, epidemiology, psychology and sociology.

 Growing public interest in the relationship between diet and health is evident and, as a result, there are increasing demands from the public for reliable and trustworthy information.
 In response, the Nutrition Society of Australia (NSA) has developed a ‘Register of Nutritionists’ to establish a list of appropriately qualified nutrition professionals.

 As a graduate of this course, you may be eligible for registration as an ‘Associate Nutritionist’.
 Following three years of relevant work experience, Associate Nutritionists are able to apply for ‘Registered Nutritionist’ status.
 For details about the registration process, please refer to the Nutrition Society of Australia website.

 Fees and charges